snowdriftcoop/snowdrift/README.md

     postgres=#

-Add password to user (substitute your chosen passphrase instead of 'somepassphrase':
+Add password to user (you may substitute your chosen passphrase instead of 'somepassphrase'):

     postgres=# alter user snowdrift_development with encrypted password 'somepassphrase';